juliangonzalez02/azure-sentinel-threat-simulation/environment-setup/sentinel-vm-onboard.md

 <br>

 ## Next Steps
-The data connectors are now established and future compromised VM is sending logs to Sentinel.
-Next we must [parse](/parsers/parsers-setup.md) the logs into structured fields for easier querying and detection rule writing.
+The data connectors are now established and the future compromised VM is sending logs to Sentinel.
+Now we must [parse](/parsers/parsers-setup.md) the logs into structured fields for easier querying and detection rule writing.

 <br>